mikerr/PiASM/README.md

 asm03.a - slight mod of last one
           using SUBS ( set flags) instead of SUB to replace the CMP instruction

+hello.s - prints "hello world"

+input.s - reads your name from the keyboard and prints hello <name>

 Assemble, link & run with:

 <pre>